MarcFord/flask-graylog/examples/gcp/README.md

 # Google Cloud Logging Flask Example

-This example demonstrates how to integrate Flask with Google Cloud Logging using the `flask-network-logging` package.
+This example demonstrates how to integrate Flask with Google Cloud Logging using the `flask-remote-logging` package.

 ## Features